-A tree removal permit shall be required for discretionary or ministerial (e.g., building permits) projects to authorize removal of any individual native oak tree not located within an oak woodland and/or for removal of any Heritage Tree.
+A tree removal permit shall be required for discretionary or ministerial (e.g., building permits) projects to authorize removal of any individual native oak tree not located within an oak woodland-and/or.
+A tree removal permit shall be required for removal of any Heritage Tree.
 An oak resources technical report shall accompany any tree removal permit application submitted to the County.
 The County may impose such reasonable conditions of approval as are necessary to protect the health of existing oak trees, the public, and the surrounding property.
-Oak tree removal permit review will occur concurrent with the environmental review process for discretionary projects or concurrently with other permit review and processing for ministerial projects (e.g., building permits).
+Oak tree removal permit review will occur concurrent withbe integrated into the environmental review process for discretionary projects or concurrently with othermay be processed as an administrative permit review and processing for ministerial projects (e.g., building permits).
 The County will prepare a permit application for ministerial review.
 In addition to findings of consistency with the requirements and standards of this ORMP, the County shall make the following findings before approving an oak tree removal permit application:

-- The proposed action is consistent with the General Plan; and - The proposed action would not be detrimental to the public health, safety and welfare, or injurious to the neighborhood; and - The proposed action is specifically allowed by an oak woodland removal permit pursuant to this ORMP.
+- The proposed action is consistent with the General Plan; and - The proposed action would not be detrimental to the public health, safety and welfare, or injurious to the neighborhood; and is specifically allowed by this ORMP and implementing ordinance. - The proposed action is specifically allowed by anAll oak woodlandtree removal permit pursuant to this ORMP.

-An appeal to the fees established through this ORMP shall be in accordance with the appeal procedure set forth in Section 130.22.220 of the County Code.
+An appeal to the fees established through this ORMPpermits shall be in accordance with the appeal procedure set forth in Sectionprocessed according to Chapter 130.22.22051 of the County Code- (General Application Procedures).

-Commercial firewood cutting operations shall also require a tree removal permit if not approved under an oak woodland removal permit.
+Commercial firewood cutting operations with impacts to individual native oak trees or Heritage Trees shall also require aan oak tree removal permit if not approved under an oak woodland removal permit.
 In reviewing a tree removal permit application for commercial firewood cutting operations, the County shall consider the following:

-- Whether the removal of the tree(s) would have a significant negative environmental impact; - Whether the tree proposed for removal is a Heritage Tree; - Whether replanting would be necessary to ensure adequate regeneration; - Whether the removal would create the potential for soil erosion; and - Whether any other limitations or conditions should be imposed in accordance with sound tree management practices.
+- Whether the removal of the tree(s) would have a significant negative environmental impact; - Whether the tree proposed for removal is a Heritage Tree; - Whether replanting would be necessary to ensure adequate regeneration; - Whether the removal would create the potential for soil erosion; and